 Get Out of the City

 Morocco is much more than its cities.
 The diverse country side demands to be explored.
 Among the key highlights are the Atlas Mountains, Rif Mountains, and the Sahara Desert.
-You can rent a car and drive the countryside yourself (the roads are well marked); however, there are a lot of police stops and you will need to ensure that you have the necessary paperwork handy at all times.
+Renting a car and driving the countryside yourself is an option (the roads are well marked); however, there are a lot of police stops and you will need to ensure that you have the necessary paperwork handy at all times.
 I chose to hire a private driver.
 This way I could dictate where we stopped and for how long rather than having a tour operator say it’s time to get on the bus.
 It also afforded me time to speak with the driver about daily life in Morocco, the country’s history, their ideology, and learn more about Islam.
 To have that opportunity was well worth the small added cost of a private tour.
 The best operator for this option I found was Omega Tours.